-The Chief Financial Officer Role
+The Chief Financial and Operating Officer Role

 - Guide resolution of critical transaction issues - with Fund investors, Fund partners, and their legal counsel - to protect GP’s interests and to ensure efficient transactional execution

 - Work to improve GP’s competitive position with Fund partners by addressing issues such as contract costs, complexity, security agreements, and timely execution

 - Oversee upstream Fund investor and downstream Fund partner transaction work by the legal services team

 - Provide executive level oversight for GP’s corporate operations, including all contractual arrangements

 - Ensure compliance with international legal requirements in Sub Saharan Africa, Latin America and the Caribbean

 Accounting and Finance